projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 **Application software** is a type of computer program that performs a specific function.

 Applications are designed to assist **end-users** with a particular process, which may be related to productivity, creativity, and/or communication.
-The term **end-users** describes the person who actually uses a particular product.
+The term **end-user** describes the person who uses a particular product.
 Application software programs are created to facilitate a variety of functions, including but not limited to:

 - Managing information